PredixDev/predix-seed/tutorials/USERAUTH.md

     base64ClientCredential: YXBwX2NsaWVudF9pZDpzZWNyZXQ=
 ```

 3. From the command terminal, and in the main folder of the application, run '**gulp dist**' to include the configuration in the distribution package for the application.
-Deploy to the cloud as normal.
+Deploy to the Cloud as normal.